danielsaatchi/EMIT/README.md

    3.8 ML Generated Serial Number for EMIT (SFID-tag) *Note: while the dataset is complete for all types of TPMS (e.g. Diamond, Gyroid, Hexagonal, etc.) or unseen domains, the ML serial numbers can be generated with the final design metamaterial parameters

+    ## Mechanical Encoding Algorithm to Generae Serial Numbers
+    This section will be updated.
+Please find in appendix of supporting information in AFM of paper.

     ## Deep Learning SFID-classifier and experimental SFID-tags audio dataset
-    This section will be updated after the paper's publication and acceptance in the journal.
+    This mechanical decoding section will be updated after the paper's publication and acceptance in the journal.
         ![image](https://github.com/user-attachments/assets/357a4ce7-c191-4d4e-aa7f-625bc0999864)
     EMIT on Guitars related to the "Audio Dataset" folder for air-medium.
         ![image](https://github.com/user-attachments/assets/6198cb7d-8c38-47e3-ae06-4a654a639933)